Minor in Economics

 Hands-on Activities

-Our Minor in Economics offers a variety of activities to help students gain real-world experience in the field of economics.
-They can help students develop their critical thinking, problem-solving, and communication skills, and they can also help them prepare for a career.
+Our Minor in Economics offers various activities that provide students with real-world experience in the field.
+These opportunities help students develop critical thinking, problem-solving, and communication skills while preparing them for their careers.

-Students can participate in research activities by joining the Economics Club or completing ECON 601 (Quantitative Methods) as part of their minor program.
-ECON 601 is a research course that allows students to work on independent research projects under the supervision of a faculty member.
-The Economics Club is a student organization that provides opportunities for students to learn about current economic issues and to network with other students and professionals in the field.
+Students can engage in research by joining the Economics Club or completing a quantitative methods course as part of their minor.
+The research course enables students to undertake independent projects under faculty supervision.
+The Economics Club, a student organization, offers chances to explore current economic issues and network with peers and professionals in the field.

 What You’ll Learn: